the1lab/1lab/src/1Lab/HLevel/Retracts.lagda.md

 ## Sums of n-types

-A similar argument, using the fact that [paths of pairs are pairs of paths], shows that dependent sums are also closed under h-levels.
+A similar argument, using the fact that `paths between pairs are pairs of paths`{.Agda ident=Σ-path-iso}, shows that dependent sums are also closed under h-levels.

-[paths of pairs are pairs of paths]: agda://1Lab.Type.Sigma#Σ-path-iso

 ```agda
 Σ-is-hlevel : {A : Type ℓ} {B : A → Type ℓ'} (n : Nat)